-- We do not recommend installing a refrigerator where temperatures will go below 60 degrees Fahrenheit.
+- We do not recommend installing a refrigerator where temperatures will go below 60°F, unless stated otherwise in the Owner's Manual or Installation Instructions.
 At this temperature, the unit is less efficient and will continue to lose efficiency as the outdoor temperature decreases.

-- At 32 degrees, there is no cooling capability at all.
+- At 32°F, there is no cooling capability at all.

-Do not use the refrigerator in unheated locations, such as garages, porches, or unheated rooms where the temperature is likely to fall below 60 degrees Fahrenheit.
+Do not use the refrigerator in unheated locations, such as garages, porches, or unheated rooms where the temperature is likely to fall below 60°F, unless stated otherwise unless stated otherwise in the Owner's Manual or Installation Instructions.
 After-market garage kits or heater kits should not be used.

-- We do not recommend installing a refrigerator where the temperature will exceed 110 degrees Fahrenheit.
+- We do not recommend installing a refrigerator where the temperature will exceed 110°F.